whowell1/whowell1github.io/content/en/blog/scattered_spider.md

 Look for Exposed Passwords:

 - Do not make it easy for threat actors to look for passwords that are stored in Sharepoint/teams.
-A good tool that can help look for passwords in an Enterprise setting is Cylera.
+A good tool that can help look for passwords in an enterprise setting is Cylera.

 **Conclusion**